hexeight/wasabi/README.md

 ### Quick start tutorial
 [![Building and Deploying contracts with Wasabi](https://img.youtube.com/vi/z6ACHroi3zY/0.jpg)](https://www.youtube.com/watch?v=z6ACHroi3zY)
+Note: This demo is using v0.0.5.
+Starting v0.0.6 wasabi does not use global variables for contract objects.
+All contract objects are to found under a global namespace `Wasabi`.
+Example: `Wasabi.Greeter`.

 ## Initialize
 Create a new project in a directory.
 Creates directories for contracts, config and app.